 The top of Kala Patthar cannot be seen for some way up which adds to the mental difficulty.
 If you are well acclimatized and take it easy you’ll have no real trouble.
 You will need several breaks on your way up.
 If you’re not well acclimatized then you’ll find it’s a hard slog that will leave you wheezing and breathless.

 Remember to take plenty of water and a warm jacket (see gear requirements here) as the temperatures can get seriously cold in the wind towards the top.
 For more information altitude sickness and acclimatization please see our detailed article here.

 Kala Pathhar Trek – Route

 The trek begins at the original Everest Base Camp – Gorakshep (5,164m).

 You start by trekking down into an ancient lake bed know as ‘The Beach’ before you start ascending.
 You make your way up a series of steep switchbacks before leveling off slightly as you begin to traverse the eastern side of Kala Patthar.

-The trail then steepens again until you come to the summit ridge where you’ll feel the biting cold wind more than ever!
-From the ridge you scramble over boulders for 5 or 10 minutes before reaching the view point (marked with prayer flags).
+The trail then steepens again until you come to the summit ridge where you’ll feel the wind has a particularly cold bite!
+From the ridge you scramble over boulders for 5 or 10 minutes before reaching the viewpoint (marked with prayer flags).
 Look out for the worlds highest webcam there!